 For Jason, music is a family affair, as he grew up playing music with both parents and his brother, Sean Neukom.
 Whether it was playing as a family string quartet for social functions or reading through one of his father's recent compositions in the living room, music has always been a daily activity that was a major part in forming strong bonds to both his family and to sharing music.
-This has carried into Jason's professional life, as he frequently performs the music of both RIchard and Sean Neukom.
-Some of Jason's proudest musical moments include recording an encore-style album of string quartets with Freya written for him by both Richard and Sean Neukom (called 'Snapshots'), and recording violin parts for two of Sean Neukom's visionary albums ('The Ghost and Mr. Able' and 'Dead Reckoning').
+This has carried into Jason's professional life, as he frequently performs the music of both Richard and Sean Neukom.
+Some of Jason's proudest musical moments include recording an encore-style album of string quartet works with Freya written for him by both Richard and Sean Neukom (called 'Snapshots'), and recording violin parts for two of Sean Neukom's visionary albums ('The Ghost and Mr. Able' and 'Dead Reckoning').

-Mr. Neukom enjoys playing a variety of music genres and has performed live shows with Bruce Springsteen, Barry Manilow, Josh Groban, Lee Greenwood, Trans-Siberian Orchestra, Pink Martini, Belle and Sebastian, Mannheim Steamroller, Tony Orlando, and other notable artists.
+Mr. Neukom enjoys playing a variety of music genres and has performed live shows with Bruce Springsteen, Evanescence, Barry Manilow, Josh Groban, Lee Greenwood, Trans-Siberian Orchestra, Pink Martini, Belle and Sebastian, Mannheim Steamroller, Tony Orlando, and other notable artists.
 In addition to live shows, Jason is an experienced studio violinist and you can hear him on several albums in a variety of styles.

 Sean Neukom, viola